luciendgolden/evaluation-pipeline-2025/README.md

 For DevBench data, run `devbench/download_data.sh` from the root directory of this repository.

-For EWoK data, run `ewok/dl_and_filter.py` from the root directory of this repository.
+For EWoK data, run `python -m evaluation_pipeline.ewok.dl_and_filter` from the root directory of this repository.

+For the fast EWoK data, we provide a password-protected ZIP file called `ewok_fast.zip`.

 ## Evaluation
 This year, we provide different sets of evaluation tasks for different tracks.